sba1/ontologizer/ontologizer.homepage/content/intro.md

 ```

 in the command line, assuming that both swt.jar and OntologizerGui.jar files are present in the current directory.
 On MacOSX you may have to add -XstartOnFirstThread, -d32 or both before the -cp argument, depending on the SWT version you have just downloaded.

-## Accessing Source

-The source of Ontologizer can be found at https://github.com/sba1/ontologizer.